The BMW Drivers Cup is the principal, individual driver’s championship for the E30 Racing category.

-The BMW Driver’s Cup is contested over 6 Rounds, often including an interstate circuit.
+The BMW Drivers Cup is contested over a minimum of 6 Rounds, often including an interstate circuit.
 Each round will consist of a number of sprint races.
 A typical season will also consist of an endurance event.

 For each race, points are allocated based on finishing position.
 Points from all races are then added to give the round total.
 In order to maintain parity between race meetings that may have a different numbers of races, Championship points are then awarded to each competitor based on their round total.

 Each competitor will be required to ‘drop’ their worst round result from the overall Championship point score.